allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 Such a situation occurred in one of our interactions: opening a sidebar element (an element that slides out from the side, containing, for example, information about delivery).
 The operation that caused costly style recalculation was the addition of a special CSS class to the `body` element, which blocked the ability to scroll the content under the sidebar.
-This significantly increased the total processing time for opening the sidebar, even though blocking the ability to scroll the content below was not critical and the most important.
+This significantly increased the total processing time for opening the sidebar, even though blocking the ability to scroll the content below was not critical and not the most important.
 The solution to this was to simply postpone the operation of attaching CSS class to the body element until after the next frame had been rendered.
-This way, the user faster received the most important visual effect of this interaction — opening the sidebar with important information.
+This way, the user received the most important visual effect of this interaction faster — opening the sidebar with important information.

 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/example-sidebar.png" alt="The sidebar component in Allegro" class="small-image"/>
 The sidebar component in Allegro